Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Recursive maximal planar graphs

-In this section, we introduce and study the (2,2)-FWF graph, which is a special kind of the FWF graph.
-The FWF graph is called the (2,2) -FWF graph if it contains only two vertices of degree 3, and the distance between them is 2.
+In this section, we introduce and study the (2,2)-FWF graph, which is a special kind of the FWF graphs.
+A FWF graph is called the \textbf{(2,2)-FWF graph} if it contains only two vertices of 3-degree, and the distance between them is 2.
+It is easy to prove that there exist only one $(2,2)$-FWF graph with order 5 and 6 respectively, shown in Figure 5.3(a) and 5.3(b).

 To understand the structure of a (2,2)-FWF graph, the complete graph $K_{4}$ is divided into three regions, and then its vertices are labeled correspondingly.
-As is shown in Figure 6.2, the triangle is called \textbf{the outside triangle} when its vertices are labeled by 1, 2, 3, and the vertex $u$ (also labeled by 4) is called \textbf{the central vertex}.
-Here we define that the vertex 1--4 are colored by yellow, green, blue and red respectively.
-The four vertices and their corresponding colorings are called \textbf{the basic axes} in \textbf{the color coordinate} of a (2,2)-FWF graphs.
+Shown in Figure 5.2, the triangle is called \textbf{the outside triangle} when its vertices are labeled by 1, 2, 3, and the vertex $u$ (also labeled by 4) is called \textbf{the central vertex}.
+Here we define that the vertices 1--4 are colored by yellow, green, blue and red respectively.
+The four vertices and their corresponding colorings are called \textbf{the basic axes} in \textbf{the color-coordinate system} of a (2,2)-FWF graph.
 Four color axes are 1 (yellow), 2 (green), 3 (blue) and $u$ (red).
-Obviously, there exists no (2,2)-FWF graph of order 4; and there is only one (2,2)-FWF graph with 5 vertices under isomorphism, which can be obtained by embedding a 3-degree vertex in the region $I$, $II$ or $III$ of the graph $K_{4}$(shown in Figure 6.2).
+Obviously, there exists no (2,2)-FWF graph of order 4; and there is only one (2,2)-FWF graph with 5 vertices under isomorphism, which can be obtained by embedding a 3-degree vertex in the region $I$, $II$ or $III$ of the graph $K_{4}$(shown in Figure 5.2).

-Without loss of generality, new vertices are added in the region $II$.
-Thus, the vertex is colored by yellow (Figure 6.3 (a)); the non-isomorphic (2,2)-FWF graphs of $6$-order can be obtained by embedding a 3-degree vertex in any region of the (2,2)-FWF graph of 5-order.
-It is easy to prove that this kind of graphs with $6$ vertices obtained by embedding new vertices in any face is isomorphic.
-Therefore, the (2,2)-FWF graphs with $6$ vertices are also unique.
+Without loss of the generality, we make the agreement that new vertices are only added in the region $II$.
+Thus, the vertex is colored by yellow (Figure 5.3 (a)); the non-isomorphic (2,2)-FWF graphs of order $6$ can be obtained by embedding a 3-degree vertex in any region of the (2,2)-FWF graph of 5-order.
+It is easy to prove that this kind of graphs with $6$ vertices obtained by embedding a new vertex in any face are isomorphic.
+Therefore, the (2,2)-FWF graphs of order $6$ are also unique.
 In general, we make an agreement that the 6th vertex is embedded in the face composed of the vertices 2, 4, 5 (i.e. the sub-region $I$ of the region $II$), which is colored by blue.
-(Figure 6.3 (b)).
-Apparently, the agreement makes that new vertices are added in the region $I$ and $II$, but not in the region $III$ of the (2,2)-FWF graphs of higher order.
+(Figure 5.3 (b)).
+Further, for the (2,2)-FWF graphs with higher order, we restrict that new vertices are only added in the regions $I$ and $II$, but not in the region $III$.

-Based on the definitions above, we discuss about the classification of (2,2)-FWF graphs.
-Two methods are introduced as follow.
+Based on the agreement above, we discuss about the classification of (2,2)-FWF graphs.
+Two methods are introduced as follows.